AntonelloDN/Envimet-inx/README.md

 - [ ] Point concept to create plant3D and receptors
 - [x] Recursive method to change object layer - available here but to be publish on Sketchup Extension Warehouse
 - [ ] Working to a new version without layers.
 WIP

+** there is a bug to fix, with 3d trees